Rineloricaria osvaldoi

-Rineloricaria osvaldoi is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the drainage basin of the Vermelho River, which is itself a tributary of the Araguaia River, in Brazil.
-The species reaches 16.8 cm (6.6 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria osvaldoi is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the drainage basin of the Vermelho River, which is itself a tributary of the Araguaia River, in the Brazilian state of Goiás.
+This species reaches a standard length of 16.8 cm and is believed to be a facultative air-breather.
+The Specific name honors the Brazilian ichthyologist Osvaldo Takeshi Oyakawa, of the Museu de Zoologia da Universidade de São Paulo, who is a specialist in the catfishes in the subfamily Loricariinae.